Attention Presenters - please review the Speaker Information Page available here

 Predicting properties of small molecule metabolites from structures is a challenging task.
 Molecular language models have emerged as a highly performant AI approach for prediction of diverse properties directly from ‘language-like’ representations of the structures of molecules.
 However, for many prediction problems, there is a shortage of available training data and model performance is still limited.

 Integrating expert knowledge into language models has the potential to improve performance on prediction tasks and model generalisability.
 Bio-ontologies offer curated knowledge ideal for this purpose.
 Here, we demonstrate a novel approach to knowledge injection, ‘ontology pre-training’, which we have previously shown to work for a pilot case study in the classification task of toxicity prediction.
-Now, we extend this to regression tasks such as solubility prediction.
+Now, we extend this to regression tasks such as solubility prediction and a wider range of classification tasks.

 First, we pre-train a Transformer-based language model on molecules from PubChem.
 Then, using our novel method, we embed the knowledge contained in a classification hierarchy derived from the ChEBI ontology into the model as an intermediate training step between general-purpose pre-training and task-specific fine-tuning.
 Finally, we fine-tune the models on a range of regression tasks.
 We find a clear improvement in performance and training times across the diverse prediction tasks.